Seafarer Health Risks

 Economic Impact on Maritime Companies

-The financial consequences of medical emergencies at sea extend beyond immediate evacuation or diversion costs.
-These include:
+The financial costs of medical emergencies go beyond immediate evacuation or diversion costs and include:

 Increased Costs

-The expenses associated with medical evacuations, ship diversions, and emergency care at foreign ports can easily amount to tens of thousands of dollars per incident, placing a significant financial burden on maritime companies.
+Expenses from medical evacuations, ship diversions, and emergency care can total tens of thousands of dollars per incident, burdening maritime companies financially.

 Delays and Disruptions